dokku/dokku/docs/checks-examples.md

 If your application needs a longer period to boot up - perhaps to load data into memory, or because of slow boot time - you may also use dokku's `checks` functionality to more precisely check whether an application can serve traffic or not.

 To specify checks, add a `CHECKS` file to the root of your project directory.
-This is a text file with one line per check.
-Empty lines and lines starting with `#` are ignored.

-The CHECKS file may contain empty lines, comments (lines starting with #), settings (NAME=VALUE) and check instructions.

-The format of a check instruction is a path, optionally followed by the expected content.
+The `CHECKS` file may contain empty lines, comments (lines starting with #), settings (NAME=VALUE), and check instructions.
+The format of a check instruction is a path or relative URL, optionally followed by the expected content.
 For example:

-A check is a relative URL and may be followed by expected content from the page, for example:

 ```
 /about      Our Amazing Team